Forecasted Treatment Effects: Baseline case: Unobserved-Components FAT

 \subsubsection{Stationary or stochastic trends DGPs}

 In this section, we consider a class of DGPs such that Assumption \ref{Unbiasedness} is satisfied generally, namely, by any forecast that can be written as a weighted average of pre-treatment outcomes with weights summing to 1.
-The class of DGPs expresses the counterfactual as the sum of potentially two unobserved stochastic components.
+The DGPs in this class express the counterfactual as the sum of potentially two unobserved stochastic components.
 This includes a variety of processes, such as stationary and non-stationary (unit root) ARMA processes with individual-specific parameters.

 \begin{assumption}[Stationary or stochastic trends DGPs] The counterfactual $y_{it}(0)$ is: